6 Hard Yoga Poses For Two People: A Full Body Challenge For 2

 1. Camel and Crow – Reference Photo

-This beautiful Acro Yoga shape combines two familiar yoga poses: Camel Pose (Ustrasana) and Crow Pose (Bakasana).
+This beautiful Acro Yoga shape combines two familiar advanced yoga poses: Camel Pose (Ustrasana) and Crow Pose (Bakasana).

 First, the base must get established in Camel Pose, with shoulders strictly aligned above the ankles.
 The base’s arms act as “columns”, keeping a strong and steady foundation in place.